diivyaat/CampusGo/README.md

 ## Features

---Secure user sign-up and login for personalized access
+- User registration and authentication

--Comprehensive club oversight with streamlined management tools
+- Club management

--Seamless event creation and organization for smooth planning
+- Event management

--Easy student enrollment into clubs and events in just a few clicks
+- Student registration for clubs and events

--Integrated Razorpay support for hassle-free payments
+- Payment processing using Razorpay

--Role-specific access controls ensuring the right permissions for admins and members
+- Role-based access control for club admins and users

 ## Tech Stack